merchantrayyan/ParsTranslit/README.md

 # ParsTranslit

-This repository contains the code, data, and models for the ParsTranslit project.
+This repository is meant to contain the code, data, and models for the ParsTranslit project, to be released upon publication.